Salmon Fishing In Michigan: A Complete Guide

 Dylan at mr_sandy_pond with a nice salmon caught on a crank bait

-Dylan at mr_sandy_pond with a nice salmon caught on a crank bait – Click the image to see more from Dylan
+Dylan at mr_sandy_pond with a nice salmon caught on a crankbait.

-Salmon plugs are big lures that may make noises or dive.
+Salmon plugs are big lures that wobble, make noises, or dive.

-These can be cast or trolled and anglers will often use these early in the spring or late summer and fall when the salmon are stagging near the mouths of rivers.
+These can be cast or trolled and anglers will often use these early in the spring or late summer and fall when the salmon are stagging near the mouths of rivers or inthe rivers.

-A good tip is to choose casting spoons in brighter colors, silver, medium blue, greens, pinks, and grays.
+A good tip is to choose crankbaits in brighter colors, silver, medium blue, greens, pinks, and black.

 Spinners For Michigan Salmon

 Spinners such as Mepps, Blue Fox, and Panther Martins are very good for salmon at the river mouths and up in the rivers.
-Bright colors and a single-line spinner is a top options for many guys that like casting lures for salmon.
+Bright colored spinners are a top choice for many guys that like casting lures for salmon.

 Jigging For Salmon